Burrhanloli/tally-mcp/README.md

-# Tally MCP (Model Context Protocol) Server
+# Tally MCP Server - TypeScript/Bun Implementation

-A Model Context Protocol server implementation that provides integration with Tally ERP accounting software.
-This project creates MCP tools to interact with a Tally instance running on localhost:9000, enabling seamless access to accounting data and operations through natural language commands.
+A Model Context Protocol (MCP) server that provides integration with Tally ERP accounting software.
+This TypeScript implementation uses Bun as the runtime and @modelcontextprotocol/sdk for MCP functionality, enabling seamless access to accounting data and operations through natural language commands.

 ## Features